dhodge180/ChessNavigator/README.md

 | +Ra7   | Add a white rook to a7 (capital = white)    |
 | -e4    | Remove whatever piece is on e4              |

+When using the `--movewindow` additional moves window, you can also navigate the position tree by clicking the moves in that window.

 ## For customized board colours and start-up window size

 ### config.json file format - default values